Paris Jackson Signs To IMG Models– Would Her Father, Michael, Have Approved?

 Paris Jackson Insists She And Her Brothers Weren’t Spoiled As Children, Didn’t Know Her Mother Was Alive Until She Was 13-Years-Old

-Now that she’s becoming more well known for her own work and not just as Michael Jackson’s daughter, it’s easy to wonder what her father would have thought of her career choice.
+Now that she’s becoming more well-known for her own work, and not just as Michael Jackson’s daughter, it’s easy to wonder what her father would have thought of her career choice.

 When he was alive, the King of Pop did answer questions about what he would say if his children ever decided to go into show business.